wahchan/katacoda-scenarios/test-template/step5.md

 # In the wordpress website
 After you login , enter the setting panel
 And choose export personal data
-And download the personal data of the specific usr
+And download the personal data of the specific user
 ![Export_temp](./assets/Export_temp.png)

 ![download_example](./assets/download_example.png)